Sumwhen/mqtt_cpu_scheduler/README.md

 }
 ```

+### Scheduling

+After receiving the payload, the main thread (that listens for incoming mqtt messages) wraps the payload in a
+`SchedulingTask` struct, that holds another deadline, but instead of a timestamp its the milliseconds remaining at the
+moment of reception.

 ### Possible Improvements
 1. STR => deqeue
 2. one additional thread for publishing instead of publishing in each worker thread
 3. really limit the amount of threads working, wrap everything in a runtime maybe
+4. use duration instead of u64